Your Guide To Toddler Constipation Remedies (When Your Kid Can’t ‘Go’)

 For toddler constipation remedies, is Miralax OK?

-You may be tempted to just help solve constipation with medication.
-We get it — we all want to find a way to make our toddler or baby poop instantly so they won’t be uncomfortable anymore.
-But while Miralax may work wonders when you’re backed up, it isn’t recommended for toddlers.
+You may be tempted to solve your toddler’s constipation with medication.
+We get it — you want to help your baby poop so they’re no longer uncomfortable.
+While Miralax may work wonders when you’re backed up, it isn’t recommended for toddlers.
 For that matter, Boston Children’s Hospital advises that you really only want to use medication to treat your child’s constipation if their doctor recommends it.
-So, if your toddler’s constipation isn’t aided by more natural methods or seems serious, go ahead and schedule a consult with their pediatrician.
+So, if your toddler’s constipation isn’t aided by more natural methods or seems serious, go ahead and schedule a consultation with their pediatrician.